top of page

 U-Values and Heat Transfer

-Double-pane windows: Insulate far better by using two layers of glass with insulating air or gas in between, reducing condensation and external noise.
+Double-glazed windows: Insulate far better by using two layers of glass with insulating air or gas in between, reducing condensation and external noise.

-Single-pane windows: Offer minimal insulation and are more prone to condensation and heat loss.
+Single-glazed windows: Offer minimal insulation and are more prone to condensation and heat loss.

 Tinted and Low-E Glass